 Location: 24*26.625' S 49*56.677' E

 After a night of thanksgiving sized plates and probably way too many slices of pie, everyone hit the food coma stage and slept hard last night.
-During late night watches, the stars were incredible and the moon was a bright orangish-red when it set.
-Everyone woke up well rested and ready to get stuff done today.
+During late-night watches, the stars were incredible, and the moon was a bright orangish-red when it set.
+Everyone woke up well-rested and ready to get stuff done today.
 Most people were up early working on their leadership essays or grinding out our last set of fish IDs.
-Watch team four had a strong start of raising and dropping almost every sail as the wind shifted through out their three hour watch.
+Watch team four had a strong start of raising and dropping almost every sail as the wind shifted throughout their three-hour watch.
 Almost as if thanksgiving last night wasn’t enough, as a crew, we killed the rest of the leftovers like we hadn’t eaten in days.
-Angie changed people’s lives with helping them create the perfect thanksgiving leftover sandwich that didn’t fall out as you tried to eat it.
+Angie changed people’s lives by helping them create the perfect thanksgiving leftover sandwich that didn’t fall out as you tried to eat it.

 P.S.
 Cate to Earth, Cate to Home – I miss all of you so much.
 I can’t wait to be able to tell you more about all of the amazing people I have met and all of the things I have learned.
 I love you!

 Photo One: Some of the staff, after pulling together a thanksgiving for the books.

 Photo Two: Ian, Mads, Trey, and Noah pulling the topping lift to raise the main out of the cradle.

 Photo Three: One of the amazing sunrises that we have seen while on passage.